 The classes explore mind and body connections, movement, use of breath, gravitational tools, internal sensing, self- inquiry, dialogues, somatic dialogues, re aligning, basics of anatomy, techniques for better awareness along with injury prevention and healing.

-Furthermore, her main area is dance research where Avantika is investigating a few themes in classical ballet in relationship with Ashtanga yoga.
+Holding experience in dance performance, teaching, consultancy, wellness and yoga festivals, spa management, event curation and management, product branding, public relations and visual art exhibiting.
+Furthermore, her main area is dance research where Avantika is investigating a few themes in classical ballet, somatic studies and yoga.

 Education and Dance: Avantika is an International Baccalaureate Diploma in the year 2010.
 Avantika holds a Diploma in dance from Nanyang Academy of Fine Arts in Singapore.
 She attended ‘The American Dance Festival’ for six weeks at Duke University in North Carolina.
 Following that she successfully completed BA (Hons) in Dance and Professional Practice from the University of Bedforshire, United Kingdom.
 In 2016 Avantika completed MA in Dance Cultures from the University of Surrey in England.
 Avantika studied Ashtanga yoga from R. Sharath Jois (KPJAYI) and Hatha yoga from Sivananda.
 In 2017 Avantika attended Impulstanz Vienna International Dance Festival where she completed her Teacher Training in Somatic Movement.
 2019 she completes her intensive education in physiotherapy and also acquires an advance diploma in Health and Wellness.